ijbueand/traffic-congestion-project/README.md

-# traffic-congestion-project
+# Traffic Congestion Project
-The aim of this ML project is to predict traffic congestion levels in 40 European cities.
+Traffic congestion is a situation where the demand for road space exceeds the available supply which can have a number of negative consequences, including increased fuel consumption and air pollution, decreased productivity, and increased stress and frustration for drivers.
+The aim of this project is to create a machine learning model able to predict the amount of congestion given certain variables.